Luminescence Release 1.1.0

 Sebastian Kreutzer

 One of the hard lessons you have to learn as a package developer is that users usually do not care much about what you may have had in mind when writing a function.
-When we introduced the RLum-class object structure in 'Luminescence' in version in December 2014 (more than ten years ago!), we had little doubt that it would be highly welcomed by users as it streamlines their analysis pipelines.
-As a matter of fact, little is happening today in the package without this object structure; at least seen from a developer’s perspective.
+When we introduced the RLum-class object structure in 'Luminescence' in version 0.4.0 in December 2014 (more than ten years ago!), we had little doubt that it would be highly welcomed by users, as it streamlines their analysis pipelines.
+As a matter of fact, little is happening today in the package without this object structure, at least from a developer’s perspective.

 RLumShiny Release 0.2.4